 Still, some data reminded investors of the fragile state of the world economy.

 The mood among German consumers deteriorated unexpectedly heading into January, a survey showed, suggesting that household spending in Europe's largest economy could weaken at the beginning of next year.

 On the currency front, sterling steadied after suffering a sharp reversal that left it facing its worst weekly fall since late 2017 of around 2%.

 Former Bank of England deputy governor Andrew Bailey will be the central bank's next governor, Britain's finance minister said.
 Bailey will serve an eight-year term, with investors expecting continuity on monetary policy.

 The pound was up 0.2% at $1.3029 having slipped overnight to below $1.30, a dramatic drop from a $1.3514 peak, after British Prime Minister Boris Johnson used his sweeping election victory to revive the risk of a hard Brexit.

 "We see the biggest risks being to GBP/USD depreciation over the next two weeks as Brexit preparations take place amidst the most sluggish UK economy in 10 years," said Richard Grace, chief currency strategist at CBA.

 The British parliament will vote at around 1430 GMT on Johnson's Brexit deal.

-Against a basket of currencies, the dollar edged up 0.04% for the week to 97.406, thanks mainly to the steep drop in sterling.
+Against a basket of currencies, the dollar edged up 0.2% to 97.530 and was set for its best week in a month.